TABLE OF CONTENTS

 Prominently display your logo, and make sure that all images are high-resolution to prevent distortion or pixelation.

 If the area has customization features, you can also put in keywords of your solutions, short descriptions or other graphic elements that will entice visitors to click on your booth.
-However, keep in mind that you should keep a clean design with minimal wordings.
+However, keep in mind that you should keep a clean design with minimal wording.

 Offer on-demand content for prospective clients to browse through or download.
 These can include links to your website, product brochures, videos, testimonials, and short presentations.